python/cpython/Doc/library/select.rst

    by polling objects.

-.. type:: kqueue()
+.. function:: kqueue()

    (Only supported on BSD.)
 Returns a kernel queue object object; see section :ref:`kqueue-objects` below for the methods supported by kqueue objects.

    .. versionadded:: 2.6

-.. type:: kqueue(ident, filter=KQ_FILTER_READ, flags=KQ_ADD, fflags=0, data=0, udata=0)
+.. function:: kqueue(ident, filter=KQ_FILTER_READ, flags=KQ_ADD, fflags=0, data=0, udata=0)

    (Only supported on BSD.)
 Returns a kernel event object object; see section :ref:`kevent-objects` below for the methods supported by kqueue objects.

    .. versionadded:: 2.6